ElsevierSoftwareX/SOFTX_2020_75/docs/misc/team.rst

 .. image:: https://www.diw.de/sixcms/media.php/37/thumbnails/ARoth.jpg.551959.jpg
   :width: 150

 Alex is a research associate and PhD candidate at DIW Berlin.
+He works currently on a multi-country version of DIETERpy and the interaction effects of electricity storages.

 **DIETER Expertise:** |br|
 + Multi-country applications |br|